Eric Easton: Musical context

 During the post-war era, British audiences became accustomed to American popular music.
-Not only did the two countries share a common language but Britain had, through the stationing of US troops there, been exposed to American culture during the Second World War.
-Although not enjoying the same economic prosperity as America, Britain experienced similar social developments, including the emergence of distinct youth leisure activities and sub-cultures.
+Not only did the two countries share a common language but Britain had, through the stationing of US troops there, been exposed to American culture during World War II.
+Although not enjoying the same economic prosperity as America, Britain experienced similar social developments, including the emergence of distinct youth leisure activities and subcultures.
 This was most evident in the popularity of the Teddy Boys among working-class youths in London from around 1953.
 British musicians had already been influenced by American styles, particularly in trad jazz, boogie-woogie and the blues.
-From these influences emerged rock and roll in America, which made its way to Britain through Hollywood films such as Blackboard Jungle and Rock Around the Clock (both 1955).
+From these influences emerged rock and roll in America, which made its way to Britain through Hollywood films such as Blackboard Jungle (1955) and Rock Around the Clock (1956).
 A moral panic was declared in the popular press as young cinema-goers ripped up seats to dance; this helped identify rock and roll with delinquency, and led to it being almost banned by radio stations.

 During this period, UK radio was almost exclusively controlled by the BBC, and popular music was only played on the Light Programme.
-Nevertheless, American rock and roll acts became a major force in the UK chart.
+Nevertheless, American rock and roll acts became a major force in the UK singles chart.
 Elvis Presley reached number 2 in the UK chart with "Heartbreak Hotel" in 1956 and had nine more singles in the Top 30 that year.
 His first number 1 was "All Shook Up" in 1957, and there would be more chart-toppers for him and for Buddy Holly and the Crickets and Jerry Lee Lewis in the next two years.
-The music journalist Stephen Davis notes that, by the end of the decade, "the Teds and their girls filled the old dance band ballrooms" of the kind Easton had played, and Keith Richards called it "a totally new era ...
+The music journalist Stephen Davis notes that, by the end of the decade, "the Teds and their girls filled the old dance band ballrooms" of the kind Eric Easton had played, and guitarist Keith Richards called it "a totally new era ...
 It was like A.D. and B.C., and 1956 was year one".
 Record production was dominated by five main companies and London-orientated until the early 1960s.
 Similarly, promoters—who often combined the roles of manager and agents for their clients—almost always worked out of London too, and used their contacts in the regional music centres to make bookings.